FHAUKEM/LCKartHornMod/README.md

 1. Run the game once.
 This should create an empty `Horns` folder in `BepInEx/plugins`.
 1. Place all desired horn sound effects in `BepInEx/plugins/Horns`, as `.ogg` files.

-If you received a Horns folder with this mod, you can install that by placing it in `BepInEx/plugins` folder.
+If you received a manual Horns folder for this mod, you can install that by placing it in `BepInEx/plugins` folder.
+Separate sound effects can be installed by placing them in `BepInEx/plugins/Horns`.

+Make sure to read the note about sound effect synchronization below.

 ### Sound effect synchronization

-If all connected players have the exact same files in the Horns folder, the sound effects that all players hear is the same.
+Only if all connected players have the exact same files in the Horns folder, will the sound effects that all players hear be the same.
-In the case that not all players hear the same sound effect from the horn, check this first:
+In the case that not all players hear the same sound effect from the horns, check this first:

 - `Horns` folder contains the exact same number of files.
 - All players have the same file names for the horns.

+If the problems persists, please create an issue on GitHub or post in the thread on the unofficial Lethal Company Modding discord.

+### Config file

+After launching the game with the mod installed, a config file will be created in `BepInEx/config`.
+This file currently contains only a single option: the `FarVolumeReductionFactor`.
+Currently, the SFXfar is just a lowered volume version of the original (no reverb or anything).
+This option allows you to set the volume of the far horns.
+The default value is `0.05`, which means the far horns are 5% as loud as the normal horns.
+Setting this to `0` will disable the far horns entirely.
 ___

+# Creating sound effect packs

+To create sound packs, all your mod needs is a `BepInEx/plugins/Horns` folder with `.ogg` files in it.
+The mod will automatically load all `.ogg` files in this folder.
+Only `.ogg` files are supported at the moment, since these are the file format used in the SRB2K HornMod.

+Make sure to have this mod as a dependency.

+___

-## Compatibility
+# Compatibility

 This mod should be compatible with all other mods, except those that change the clown horn sound effect.
+There may also be issues with mods that change how sounds are played, but I have not tested this.

-### Known issues and limitations
+## Known issues and limitations

 If you find any issue(s) not listed here, please contact me.